-The figure marked the lowest approval rating for a Mexican president since the second half of the 1990s, the newspaper said.
+The approval rating is the lowest for a Mexican president since the second half of the 1990s, when Ernesto Zedillo was president